AI & Leadership

 Most organisations approach AI as an IT or operations problem, something to be delegated to technical teams.
 But the most consequential decisions about AI are not technical decisions.
 They are strategic, ethical, and human.

 These are leadership questions.
-And they require leaders who are prepared to engage with AI thoughtfully, not just technically.
+They require leaders prepared to engage with AI thoughtfully as well as technically.

 What changes